Postpartum Nurse

 In your education section, include details of your most relevant postpartum nurse qualifications and educational achievements.

 Enter the name and level of the qualification, the institution you studied at, its location and your dates of study or graduation.
-You can enhance this section by adding bullet points that show any outstanding grades, awards or achievements and any specialist subjects you studied.
-These details can make you stand out from other candidates.
+If you have space, include some bullet points outlining any specialist areas of study, awards or high grades, so the employer can learn more about your unique skill set and knowledge.

 Bachelor of Science in Nursing (BSN), 2017 - 2020